muazsh/ContainerQueryLibrary/README.md

 	  // Output: {2,4}
   ```
-	*  Minimum c++ standard: c++11.
+	*  Minimum Standard: C++11.
 	*  Complexity: O(n).
-	*  A lazy version `WhereLazy` of this query is included, and it needs microsoft compiler with at least c++17.
+	*  A lazy version `WhereLazy` of this query is included, and it requires microsoft compiler of at least C++17.

 * Update:
-	*  It updates a container based on an updating function and a predicate.
+	*  Updates a container based on an updating function and a predicate.
 	*  Usage:
   ```
 	  list<int> ls{1,2,3,4,5};